fipsi7/SoC_Design_Lab/README.md

 The blue button switches protocol.
 The black button resets the board.

 The LED indicates wether UART or I2C mode is activated.
-An on LED indicates I2C mode, an off LED indicates UART mode.
+On indicates I2C mode, Off indicates UART mode.

 ## Memory
 The memory of the IoT device is 7 bytes big and can be addressed via the protocol.
 It can be written and read by the IoT device but only read by the Zedboard.